Relational electromagnetism and the electromagnetic force: Discussion

 \section{Discussion}

 The attitude towards error defines our science.
 When our observations are incompatible with a hypothesis, i.e., they refute it, we can only think of suppressing and/or replacing the indicted hypothesis as well as all of its consequences, going back to the point where we had the wrong idea, and restarting our progress from that point.
+This has not been the path historically followed, hence we must ask: which forces made it impossible?
+To answer the question we suggest to search for historical, social and epistemological constrains.

 Maxwell worked out his electromagnetism following the path of the Göttingen school, but he needed to persuade himself of analogies with matter \citep{maxw56}, hence his introduction of the ether.
 Lorentz as well worked out from this mixed epistemological position.
-More than a hundred years later we can say that their success comes from the mathematisation while the problems with their approaches come from their analogical thoughts, as we have observed for example in Maxwell's force and Lorentz deduction of his force.
+More than a hundred years later we can say that their success comes from the mathematisation while the problems with their approaches come from their analogical thoughts, as we have observed for example in Maxwell's force and Lorentz deduction of his force.{} Modern textbooks have a mixed attitude towards Lorentz force, some of them pragmatically accepting it as an independent posit (see Introduction).
+Even the nature of the velocity in the expression of the force is not completely clear \citet{assi94} after dropping the ether.

-In this work we have shown that a relational electromagnetism that reaches a higher level of consistency and harmony than currently accepted electromagnetism is possible.
-Within this approach, Lorentz' force emerges from the same principles that produce Maxwell equations, this is, they form a consistent theory a-priori rather than a-posteriori.
+In this work we have shown how to construct the basic elements of electrodynamics developing a relational electromagnetism that reaches a higher level of consistency and harmony than the accepted electromagnetism at the time of Lorentz.
+Within this approach, the electromagnetic force corresponding to Lorentz' emerges from the same principles that produce Maxwell equations, this is, they form a consistent theory a-priori rather than a-posteriori.
 The resulting relational electromagnetism admits a subjective form that complies with the no-arbitrariness-principle \citep{sola18b}, a principle that is more general and demanding than Poincaré's principle-of-relativity.
 The construction begins with one concept of space and ends within the same concept.
+We have further discussed how Galilean invariance takes two different meanings, one that is proper and derives from the non-arbitrariness-principle and one that is accidental and restricted to instaneous-action-at-a-distance.
+When each matter is given its proper place, there is no contradiction between Galilean invariance and the use of Lorentz transformations or experimental results on Doppler' shifts.